Skip to Main Content

 About the Class

-Classwork is taught online by instructors at the Patricia A. Hannaford Career Center.
+Classwork is taught by instructors at the Patricia A. Hannaford Career Center.
 In-person skill sessions and individual tutoring sessions are also part of the curriculum.

-The course includes six weeks of evening classroom instruction and online coursework, followed by 32 hours of clinical practice Porter Medical Center.
+The course includes six weeks of evening classroom instruction and online coursework, followed by 32 hours of clinical practice at Porter Medical Center.
 Online classwork time should take approximately 5-6 hours per week.

 How to Apply